 [June 28 update: The Boston Herald is reporting that Cultivar will open within the Ames Boston Hotel, which is being renovated and becoming a part of Hilton's Curio brand of hotels.
 The article says that the new restaurant will have a capacity of 100 and a 50-seat outdoor patio, and that it will be an upscale "modern garden" dining spot.]

-[December 15 update: A job post within the bostonchefs.com site mentions that Cultivar is opening soon and that it is now looking to hire a sales and private events manager.]
+[April 24, 2017 update: A job post within the bostonchefs.com site mentions that Cultivar is opening in early May.]

 Chef Mary Dumont Leaving Harvest in Cambridge, Plans to Open New Restaurant